fonnesbeck/Bios6301/slides/lecture10_oop.md

 `leave_one_out` performs sequence of regressions on all possible samples of size *n-1*, returning the prediction from each.

-The leave-one-out method takes advantage of R’s use of negative indices.
+The leave-one-out method takes advantage of R's use of negative indices.

     !r
     leave_one_out <- function(y, xmat) {